Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it means to convince or manipulate someone into participating in something.
-The phrase uses "rope" metaphorically, not literally, to describe an act of capturing or bringing someone into a situation, making it idiomatic.
+The idiom uses "rope" metaphorically, not literally, to describe an act of capturing or bringing someone into a situation, making it idiomatic.

 Origin: